AlexeyKiselyov/serverless-academy/02_cli_primitive_db/README.md

 1.  <a href = "https://nodejs.org/uk" target="_blank" rel="noreferrer noopener">Need
     NODE.js.</a>
 2. Write in terminal `cd src`.
+3. Write in terminal `npm i` to load modules.
-3. Write in terminal `npm start` or `node index.js`.
+4. Write in terminal `npm start` or `node index.js`.
-4. You will see the result of running programs in the console.
+5. You will see the result of running programs in the console.

 <h2 align = "center"> Task description.</h2>